-The City of Bowling Green uses approximately 20% of its annual allocation for administration and fair housing activities and 80% for neighborhood improvements in the BG Reinvestment Area.
-The following neighborhood improvements projects in the BG Reinvestment Area were opportunities identified by City staff and neighborhood residents in Census Block Group 102.1: Quality Affordable Housing Opportunities, Street and Sidewalk Improvements and Neighborhood Identity Enhancements.
-Remaining projects include General Administration, and Fair Housing Education and Outreach.
+The City of Bowling Green uses approximately 20% of its annual CDBG allocation for administration and fair housing activities and 80% for neighborhood improvements in the BG Reinvestment Area, while 100% of HOME funding is available for new homeownership or affordable rental opportunities.
+The following neighborhood improvements projects in the BG Reinvestment Area were opportunities identified by City staff and neighborhood residents in Census Block Group 102.4: quality affordable housing opportunities along with street, sidewalk and park Improvements.
+Remaining projects include citywide new affordable housing opportunities, general administration, and fair housing education and outreach.